argoproj/argo-cd/docs/proposals/rebalancing-clusters-across-shards-dynamically.md

 One of the possible examples for selecting the leader is by checking the load handled by each healthy candidate and selecting the candidate which has the least load / number of resources running on it.

-#### Pros:
-We can refrain from performing multiple calls to Redis about the load and status of the shards and store it in a local cache within the leader while updating data in Redis on a timely manner (for e.g. every 10 mins).

 ### Pros of Leader Election

-* We can refrain from performing multiple calls to Redis about the load and status of the shards and store it in a local cache within the leader while updating data in Redis on a timely manner (for e.g. every 10 mins).
+* We can refrain from performing multiple calls to ConfigMap about the load and status of the shards and store it in a local cache within the leader while updating data in ConfigMap on a timely manner (for e.g. every 10 mins).
 * Single leaders can easily offer clients consistency because they can see and control all the changes made to the state of the system.